 Here are the rules

-Thank you everyone for participating!
+Thank you everyone for participating and voting!
 You all made us very happy with your entries.
-We have selected the following winners.
+We all have selected the following winners.

 DON'T MISS A THING!
 FREE UPDATES BY EMAIL.